-- 1. Join the two 4" x 8" pieces of balsa fin material with thick C.A., creating a single 8" x 8" piece of balsa.
-With the wood grain running vertically, use the provided Fin Pattern to cut out your fin.
-Sand the edges round and cover the fin with packing tape or Ultracote (again, it is not necessary to use adhesive spray on balsa). - 2.
-Fin Channel: Cut a fin-width groove in the rear of the fuselage, extending down to the longeron tube (see Diagrams 5 & B); ensure that it is centered not only vertically, but also at a perfect right angle to the leading edge of the wing. - 3.
+- 5. Join the two 3" x 6" x 1/8" pieces of balsa fin material with thick C.A., to create a single 6" x 6" piece of balsa.
+Print Diagram "C", at the end of this manual, on 8-1/2" x 11" paper.
+Make sure the printer is set to print at 100% scale (otherwise referred to in the printer driver as "Full scale" or "Page Scaling : None") Once the print is ready, measure the width and height of the Fin Pattern to make sure they agree with the dimensions listed.
+If your measurements do not agree with the dimensions, your printed copy is not Full Scale or 100%!
+With the wood grain running vertically, use the Fin Pattern you printed to cut out your fin.
+Sand the edges round and cover the fin with packing tape or Ultracote (again, it is not necessary to use adhesive spray on balsa). - 6.
+Fin Channel: Cut a fin-width groove in the rear of the fuselage, extending down to the longeron tube (see Diagrams 5 & B); ensure that it is centered not only vertically, but also at a perfect right angle to the leading edge of the wing. - 7.
 "Potting" the Fin: Rather than permanently gluing in the fin, we recommend the same procedure as used when mounting the servos.
 Wrap the fin in a poly sandwich bag and glue it in with epoxy.
 When the glue has cured, you can remove the fin and bag, allowing the fin to fit snugly back in the slot-it is now easily replaceable in case of a doink.
-(We wrapped one layer of 3 mil. poly tape around the base of the fin (over the already fully taped fin), after removing from the sandwich bag, for a very snug fit-works beautifully, and also allows the fin to popout in a mid-air or impact!).
+(We wrapped one layer of 3 mil. poly tape around the base of the fin (over the already fully taped fin), after removing from the sandwich bag, for a very snug fit-works beautifully, and also allows the fin to pop-out in a mid-air or impact!).
 A small piece of poly tape on the TE base of the fin also works well to hold it in place.